 - Pathfinder: Yuki-onnas are incorporeal undead formed from the spirits of women who freeze to death in the snow without receiving proper burials.
 They resemble beautiful, blue-haired women dressed in long kimonos, and vent their anger over their unjust deaths by luring travelers into the snows and using their control over ice and snow to subject them to the same death that ended their own lives.

-- In Tsukipro's yokai AU, as seen in the second SQ stage play, Rikka is a male yuki-onna.
+- Tsukipro: In the yokai AU, as seen in the second SQ stage play, Rikka is a male yuki-onna.

-- Shiva is a summonable monster in the Final Fantasy series.
-She is almost always depicted as a beautiful, blue-skinned woman, and she always has ice-themed powers.
+- Final Fantasy: Shiva is a summonable monster almost always depicted as a beautiful, blue-skinned woman, and she always has ice-themed powers.
 She is usually immune to ice-based attacks and is normally depicted with little clothing on.
 Her name may be a pun on the word "shiver."

 - The Pokémon Froslass ("Yukimenoko" in Japan, which is essentially an old-fashioned way of saying "yuki-onna").
 You even meet one as a boss and her gallery of frozen victims in the Pokémon Mystery Dungeon spinoff series.
 Froslass evolves when a female Snorunt is exposed to a Dawn Stone.
 They're more humanoid than most Pokémon, but still aren't exactly human-looking note .
 Pokédex entries mention that, according to legend, Froslass are the souls of women who died in snowstorms reborn as Pokémon.
 She freezes her victims, be they Pokémon or human, then either eats them or uses them as decorations in her cave.
 According to the Moon entry, Froslass are especially fond of men.